Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

 in $T$.
 Its component $t(\gamma)$ at a path $\gamma:a \to b$ is the unique 2-morphism in $\ttc{T}$.
 Notice that since $t$ is a natural transformation, we have a commutative diagram

 meaning that $t(\gamma)=\id$.
 This defines the \pt\ $t$ as required.

 Now we assume that the descent data $(\mathrm{triv},g_t)$ associated to the local trivialization $(\mathrm{triv},t)$ is smooth, and show that then also the descent object $(\mathrm{dtriv},g_{K(t)},\psi,f)$ is smooth.
 As observed in \cite{schreiber5}, the derivative 2-functor $\mathrm{dtriv}$ is smooth if and only if $\mathrm{triv}$ is smooth.
-To extract the remaining descent data according to the procedure described in Section \ref{sec1_3}, we have to choose a weak inverse $\overline{K(t)}$ of the trivialization $t(K)$.
-It is clear that for $t^{-1}$ the natural transformation inverse to $t$, $\overline{K(t)} := K(t^{-1})$ is even a strict inverse.
-This means that the 2-isomorphisms $i_t$ and $j_t$ are identities, and in turn, the modifications $\psi$ and $f$ are identities.
-The only non-trivial descent datum is the \pt\
+To extract the remaining descent data according to the procedure described in Section \ref{sec:loctriv}.
+It turns out that the only non-trivial descent datum is the \pt\